arresteddevops/ado-hugo/content/episode/ai-sdlc.md

 Hannah Foxwell, who has spent over a decade in DevOps and platform engineering, draws a striking parallel to earlier transformations: "It used to be that testers didn't trust developers and ops didn't trust testers and there were all these silos.
 Now we're putting AI agents in the mix.
 Can we trust them?
 Should we trust them?"

 This isn't just déjà vu—it's a fundamental challenge that resurfaces with every major shift in how we build software.
-As Robert Warner points out, management had to give up control and push trust to the edges of organizations during the agile transformation.
+As Robert Werner points out, management had to give up control and push trust to the edges of organizations during the agile transformation.
 With cloud adoption came self-service and automation.
 Now, with AI, we're dealing with non-deterministic black boxes that we need to trust to be "right often enough."

 ## The Fluency Gap